-Whether you’re hoping to strictly adhere to this diet, or you just want to casually begin incorporating some Mediterranean flavors into your cooking, here are some of the best Mediterranean cookbooks to get you started.
+Whether you’re hoping to strictly adhere to this diet or want to casually begin incorporating some Mediterranean flavors into your cooking, we rounded up the best Mediterranean cookbooks to get you started.

 Thorough collection of recipes